RocketChat/docs-old/bots/create-and-run-a-bot/rocketchat-sdk-bot/README.md

 **2. create bot files**

-To proceed with the simplest setup, you need to create two files: the first one will be responsible for working logic of the bot.
-Another one will contain a map with responses.
+To proceed with the simplest setup, you need to create two files: the first one will be responsible for the working logic of the bot.
+Another one will contain a map with the responses.

 1. create a `server.js` file with the following content: